Nepal and China still share Mount Everest, for now

 There’s one thing we left out aside from tourism.
 Since just before the 2015 earthquake Nepal has been flirting with doing business with China.
 In 2016 free visas were offered to all Chinese tourists.
 Indeed, if you walk down Thamel today you’ll see Chinese signs everywhere.

 Nepal, has opened the flood gates to China.
 New Chinese Internet is already here.
-Chinese roads are being built.
+Chinese roads are being built linking Nepal to China.
 Kathmandu Durbar Square has Chinese scaffolding with signs printed in large Chinese writing.
 There’s talk of a railway system linking China to Nepal and possibly India.
 The one belt, one road initiative offers similar proposals.
 The lure of Chinese wealth is said to be too much for Nepal to resist no matter the cost.

 While Nepal enjoys the fruits of this new relationship, are its own fruit trees are being cut down for firewood